 This guy hit .358–for his career.
 Only Ty Cobb was better.
 He hit .400 or better three times.
 A different era, yes, but Hornsby’s greatness has never been in dispute.
 His career was in a weird spiral by the time his two 1933 Goudey cards hit the market.

 Not always easy to get along with, he was a player-manager with the St. Louis Browns for the last half of the year and played sparingly until the end of his career, despite still having superior hitting skills.
-Had he played in a big market during his prime, his cards would be worth more than they are ($200-$300 in the 3-4 range).
+Had he played in a big market during his prime, his cards would be worth more than they are ($400-$600 in the lower end).
 Hornsby has two cards–one as a manager and another of those beautiful horizontal cards, showing him making a play in the field.

 This old Giant had a lot of pride.
 As a senior citizen, still signing autographs through the mail during the 1970s, he would autograph index cards “Wm H. “Bill” Terry”.
 He once hit .401 and no National League hitter has done it since.
 His career averaage was .341.

 A standout playing career was followed by a managerial stint.
 He did both in ’33, leading the Giants to a World Series championship after starting in the first-ever All-Star Game.
 Simply one of the game’s all-time legends.
-Shop smart and you can buy a nice ‘5’ for less than $200.
+Shop smart and you can buy one for less than $300.

 The ultimate shooting star, Hack Wilson was dead before the age of 50.
 His playing career–and his life–cut short by alcoholism and fighting, Wilson was one of the game’s most feared hitters during his brief prime.
 You almost have to have a baseball card of a guy who once hit 56 home runs and drove in 191 in a season, don’t you?
 Live ball or not, that’s raking.